Lanzo98/Space_Invaders_DQN/README.md

 # Space_Invaders_DQN

-Implementation of DQN and DDQN for Atari Space Invaders, following DeepMind principles.
+Implementation of DQN and DDQN for Atari Space Invaders with Pytorch, following DeepMind principles.